avillasenorh/Programming_Notes/docs/unix/admin.md

 and check to make sure that only the key(s) you wanted were added.
 ```

+## Problems mounting NFS filesystems

+In some new systems when adding NFS filesystemes to `/etc/fstab` you can have some problems.

+First that the system is still using the old `/etc/fstab`.
+To refresh:

+    $ sudo systemctl daemon-reload

+It is also possible that you need to install the package to handle NFS filesystems:

+    $ sudo apt install nfs-common

 ## Add LOCALEs

 In some new systems sometimes we can get this error when trying to change the LOCALE: